 My Top 10 Rap Songs for Line Dancing

-There’s a few other super popular Rap song line dances I’m not including here since I have wrote about them already in my blog Post “20 Beginner Line Dances You Need to Know!”
+There are a few other super popular Rap song line dances I’m not including here since I have written about them already in my blog Post “20 Beginner Line Dances You Need to Know!”
 Here they are: Click on these to find them!

 The Cupid Shuffle